 The most recent trend in total U.S. fluid product sales can also be seen in the use of monthly data published by USDA's Agricultural Marketing Service.
-Adjusted to average daily volumes, total fluid sales have trended downward since the implementation of federal order reform in 2000 (see figure 3).
-Hearing Exhibit 45, pages 7-8.
+Adjusted to average daily volumes, total fluid sales have trended downward since the implementation of federal order reform in 2000 (see to meet the needs of the Class I market -- and that this dictated that Class I prices not be raised.